 Dangers of DIY Bat Removal

-Bats are known to be carriers of deadly viruses such as rabies and leptospirosis.
+Bats are known reservoirs of deadly viruses like rabies, leptospirosis, Tioman virus, Nipah Virus, and coronavirus among others.
 Their guano can also be toxic and infect people with histoplasmosis.

 Histoplasmosis, which is more common than rabies, can be fatal to bat-related diseases.
 It’s especially dangerous for people with compromised immune systems, such as young children, the elderly, and pregnant women.
-This is why it is not recommended to attempt to remove bats by yourself.
+One should never attempt to remove bats from on their own because of this reason.

 FAQs